Crypto Bankruptcy & Exchange Loss Deductions 2026 – FTX, Celsius & More

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-- The IRS confirmed FTX victims can claim capital losses
+- The IRS has confirmed FTX victims can claim capital losses

-- Loss = your cost basis (what you paid) minus any distributions received
+- Loss = your cost basis (what you originally paid) minus any distributions you received

-- If you later receive distributions: Report as income up to the previously claimed loss
+- If you later receive bankruptcy distributions: Report them as income up to the amount of the loss you previously claimed

 Types of Crypto Losses and Tax Treatment